Posts

 If you’re ready to explore whether working with a fiduciary makes sense for you, we’re here to help you make that decision with confidence.
 Contact us today to get started.

 Investment advisory services are offered through Agemy Wealth Advisors, LLC, a Registered Investment Advisor and fiduciary to its clients.
 Agemy Financial Strategies, Inc. is a franchisee of Retirement Income Source®, LLC.
 Agemy Financial Strategies, Inc. and Agemy Wealth Advisors, LLC are associated entities.
 Agemy Financial Strategies, Inc. and Agemy Wealth Advisors, LLC entities are not associated with Retirement Income Source®, LLC.
-The information contained in this e-mail is intended for the exclusive use of the addressee(s) and may contain confidential or privileged information.
+This content is for informational and educational purposes only and should not be construed as individualized investment, tax, or legal advice.
 Any review, reliance or distribution by others or forwarding without the express permission of the sender is strictly prohibited.
-If you are not the intended recipient, please contact the sender and delete all copies.
-To the extent permitted by law, Agemy Financial Strategies, Inc and Agemy Wealth Advisors, LLC, and Retirement Income Source, LLC do not accept any liability arising from the use or retransmission of the information in this e-mail.
+To the extent permitted by law, Agemy Financial Strategies, Inc and Agemy Wealth Advisors, LLC, and Retirement Income Source, LLC do not accept any liability arising from the use or retransmission of the information in this article.

 Retirement is one of life’s most exciting transitions.
 After decades of working and saving, you finally get the chance to enjoy the lifestyle you’ve dreamed of: travel, hobbies, family time, and the freedom to pursue your passions.
 But along with that freedom comes an important question: